Your live guide to Amazon’s early Prime Day deals

 - Tech: Access discounts of up to 50 per cent off select headphones from Beats, Sony, and JBL

-- Gaming: Gamers rejoice, there’ll be up to 60 per cent off video games and accessories, and up to 50 per cent off video game downloads
+- Gaming: Calling all gamers, there’ll be up to 60 per cent off video games and accessories, and up to 50 per cent off video game downloads

 - Home and kitchen appliances: There will be up to 30 per cent off large and small appliances from brands including Bosch, Panasonic, and Samsung